 - Leave room, closing your door.
-Take keys but don't worry about personal belongings. - Walk quickly to the nearest exit encouraging others to do the same. - Report to your designated evacuation check point. - Follow direction of college personnel.
+Take keys but leave personal belongings. - Walk quickly to the nearest exit encouraging others to do the same. - Report to your designated evacuation check point. - Follow direction of college personnel.

 All suites in residence halls have emergency flip charts for directions on what to do in the event of a fire including evacuation locations.